Janet

 small-letters

-with hypens):symbols
+with hypens)

-starting with colon1
+starting with colon

 -1.1